vle-forge/vle-project.org/content/tutorials/tuto-02.md

 +++
 topics = ["tutorial"]
-tags = ["vle-1.1", "c++", "atomic-model", "lotka-volterra", "conditions"] title = "Tutorial 02: Lotka-Volterra, observation and conditions"
+tags = ["vle-2.0", "c++", "atomic-model", "lotka-volterra", "conditions"] title = "C++ Lotka-Volterra"
 +++

 In this tutorial, we create a Lotka-Volterra system solved with Euler.
 The first part shows you how to develop a such model then we use the experimental conditions to assign value from the VPZ and use it directly from R.

-# First, we develop the model
+## First, we develop the model

 ```
 vle -P lotka-volterra create